 The Three Cities.
 Even the name is fascinating and full of mystery.
 The Maltese also call them Cottonera, a collective name for three medieval fortified cities in the North of Malta, founded by the Knights of the Order of Saint John in the 16th and 17th centuries.

 The Three Cities are Birgu (Vittoriosa), Senglea (Isla) and Bormla (Cospicua).
-Birgu is the oldest of the Three Cities and also the most popular due to its historical and cultural wealth.
+Birgu is the oldest of the Three Cities and existed well before the arrival of the Knights.
+It also the most popular town among the Three Cities due to its historical and cultural wealth.
 You can find them to the East of capital city Valletta, right across Grand Harbour.

 With over 11,000 inhabitants combined, the Three Cities are regaining their past popularity, attracting many investors who are buying property and turning it into state of the art homes.
 This revival has also attracted the tourism industry, with boutique hotels, restaurants and wine bars popping up along the narrow winding streets and alleys of the Three Cities.